sndels/naiverend/README.md

 Loosely based on [OGLdev-tutorials](http://ogldev.atspace.co.uk) with marching cubes implementation built upon Paul Bourke's [paper](http://paulbourke.net/geometry/polygonise/).

+Cmake build should work^tm on vs2016 and osx (clang) if GLFW3 is installed.

 Model to be loaded is currently harcoded in scene.cpp as is it's scale.
 Interaction includes a virtual trackball -implementation and moving the model with arrows and shift - up/down.

 Layer file parser is a marching cubes implementation which takes numbered (\*.1 - \*.n) layer files with a header in the same folder.
 Header is constructed as follows: